 And many people would agree that they don’t want anyone to think bad of them.
 But again, why?
 Why does it matter if someone thinks bad about you?
 I’m almost ready to go back to the “So what?” segment, but since we’ve already talked about that, let’s move forward on this idea.

-When something thinks badly of you for any reason, it’s always, always because of something that don’t feel comfortable about within themselves.
+When something thinks badly of you for any reason, it’s always because of something that you don’t feel comfortable about within yourself.
 No one will ever know who we really are inside, because no one can be us – ever.
 So they only know what they hallucinate to be true.
-I say they hallucinate, because someone else has no idea what’s in our thoughts, what our intentions are, and what we’re going to do next.
+I say they hallucinate because someone else has no idea what’s in our thoughts, what our intentions are, and what we’re going to do next.
 And because they only make educated guesses about all that stuff, they’re really just hallucinating.
 They are making up in their own minds all of that stuff about us, and really have no clue if we’re inherently good or bad.

 Sure, they can judge us by our behavior.
 But even that can be misinterpreted.
 When you see a mom smacking her kid on the head, you may believe she is disciplining him.
 When I see it, I might see her as swatting a mosquito.
 We will hallucinate what we believe to be true.
 And even if what we hallucinate turns out to be true, it doesn’t mean we are always right about everything.